James Hill (Conservative politician): Political career

-Hill was educated at Regent's Park School, Southampton, North Wales Naval Training College, and Southampton University.
-He was twice Member of Parliament (MP) for the marginal Southampton Test seat, from 1970 to October 1974, and again from 1979 until 1997.
-At the end of both these terms he lost the seat to the Labour candidate, on the latter occasion to Alan Whitehead.
-In 1997 Hill retired and said he would not seek re-election as an MP.
-Hill also served as a Member of the European Parliament (MEP) from 1973 to 1975.
-He was knighted in 1996 while serving as MP under John Major.
+Hill was elected to Southampton City Council in 1966.
+He was twice Member of Parliament (MP) for the marginal Southampton Test seat, from the 1970 to October 1974 general elections and again from the 1979 general election until 1997.
+At the end of both these terms he lost the seat to the Labour candidate, firstly to Bryan Gould (who he then defeated in 1979) and latterly to Alan Whitehead on a 10.5% swing.